chain4travel/camino-messenger-contracts/README.md

 3. Added and configured services to enhance your account's capabilities.

 You can now add your CM Account address to the Camino Messenger Bot configuration and start running the bot.

+## License

+The Camino Messenger Contracts are licensed under the terms of the [Camino Messenger License](LICENSE.md).

+## Data Protection

+Please take note of the [Camino Messenger Data Protection Guidelines](DATA_PROTECTION.md).